 View and Compare Code Execution Times

-Open a report of execution-time metrics for all profiled components.
-Through report icons, you can view, for example, the profiled code section and the execution-time distribution for each profiled function.
+Use the Code Profile Analyzer to analyze execution-time metrics for profiled model components.
+You can view, for example, the profiled code section and the execution-time distribution for each profiled code section.

 Use the Simulation Data Inspector to plot and compare execution times from various simulations.

-Run SIL Simulation That Generates Execution-Time Metrics
+Run Simulation That Generates Execution-Time Metrics

-Open the rtwdemo_sil_topmodel
+Open the SILTopModel

 model, which has two subsystems